mroberts1/BOOTSTRA.386/manual/index.md

 It was Fall 1982.
 Headquarters in Boston tasked us with bringing the microcomputer to the mainstream.
 Their dream was a full-screen interface supporting pointing devices connected through any bus and color displays running on everything from future palmtops to today's mainframes.
 Also, they want it to fit on a single floppy and be usable by a non-technical person in minutes.

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.
+We were going to try anyway.

-We're going to try anyway.
-We had no aspirations to become the cartographers of tomorrow's empires, breathing the first gasps of a rarified air that will eventually fill our technofuture.
+We had no aspirations of becoming the cartographers of tomorrow's empires or breathing the first gasps of a rarified air that will eventually fill our technofuture.
+It was just kinda right place, right time, I guess.

 This is our story.